jigsawsecurity/elasticsearchalerting/README.md

 #Configuring the Search terms
 To configure the search terms edit the strings.txt file.
 You should only enter the term you want to search without spaces and no special characters.

+This utility is open source and the source code is included in the package file.
+Utility was written by Kevin Wetzel for Jigsaw Security.
+A commercial version and support is available at www.jigsawsecurityenterprise.com.